Environmental Initiatives

 Use of fuel-efficient aircraft

-In 2015, FDA introduced the first aircraft in Japan that has been fitted with Embraer's fuel efficiency improvement package, Fuel Burn Improvement (Package 2).
-This has resulted in a fuel efficiency improvement of approximately 5.5%.
+In 2015, FDA introduced the first aircraft in Japan equipped with Embraer's fuel efficiency improvement package, "Fuel Burn Improvement (Package 2)."
+This has resulted in an improvement in fuel efficiency of approximately 5.5%.

 Airport decarbonization initiatives